 The commercial real estate market is promising in Medan with growing industries such as manufacturing, logistics, retail, warehousing, mining, and food.

 Surabaya is located in East Java and traditionally an old trading port, similar to Melaka in Malaysia.
 Being the second biggest city with around 3 million people in its city center.

-Surabaya is comparably cheap to Jakarta, at the same time as it has outperformed Jakarta in terms of economic growth.
+Surabaya is comparably cheap to Jakarta and has outperformed the capital in economic growth.
 Analysts say that it’s one of the top five destinations for investment, not only in Indonesia but in Asia.

 Interesting sectors include commodity trading, manufacturing, agriculture, retail, and construction.
 With its rich human resources and low costs, Surabaya is a preferable option among many foreign investors.

 Bandung is located in West Java and an upcoming investment destination.

 Recently, we’ve seen great improvements in its infrastructure which has made Bandung into a smart city (Teknopolis City).
 We now see increasingly more investments in resource exploitation, manufacturing, the gas and oil industry, and commodity trading.

 Being a smart city, it’s also interesting for eCommerce companies, marketing, fashion, and advertising.

 Other interesting industries include telecommunications, science and technology, residential real estate, and tourism services.